Honorary Visiting Fellow

 Her research interests include:

-- Maternal and child nutrition in LMICs
+- Maternal and child nutrition in low-and-middle-income countries (LMICs)

-- Implementation research in nutrition
+- Sustainability leadership in nutrition in LMICs

 Florence is a member of The Nutrition Society, the International AIDS Society, and the International Society for Research on Human Milk and Lactation.